Aram Khachaturian: Personal life and personality

+In a 1957 letter, Khachaturian hinted at his feelings on balancing music and heritage: "Bury me in Yerevan,” he wrote, “but bring the orchestra from Moscow."

+Khachaturian was described as a "stocky bushy haired Armenian."
+In 1968 New York Post music critic Harriett Johnson characterized him as "sturdy, stocky and youthful."
+Dmitri Shostakovich described his outlook as "a basically optimistic, life-asserting view of our reality."
+In Testimony, attributed by Solomon Volkov to Shostakovich, the author wrote: "Meeting Khachaturian means, first of all, eating a good, filling meal, drinking with pleasure, and chatting about this and that.
+That's why, if I have the time, I never turn down a meeting with him."
+The German conductor Kurt Masur, who met him several times, said Khachaturian was "sometimes an uncomfortable person."

+He played tennis and watched football in the stadium, was an "avid theater-goer".
+He maintained a lifelong interest in cinema.

+Family

+Khachaturian married twice.
+He had a daughter, Nune, from his first marriage with Ramel.
+Nune was a pianist.

-In 1933 Khachaturian married the composer Nina Makarova, a fellow student from Myaskovsky's class at the Moscow Conservatory.
+Khachaturian married the composer Nina Makarova, a fellow student from Myaskovsky's class at the Moscow Conservatory, in 1933.
 Charlotte Curtis described her as "a bulky Russian woman with naturally pink cheeks, black hair" who is "widely known as one of the Soviet Union's most popular women composers."
 Makarova said of their differences: "He is Armenian — temperamental, strong and a bit Oriental.
 I am Russian and lyric."
-They had two children, a daughter, Nune, and a son, Karen.
-Nune became a pianist, while Karen—an art critic.
+They had a son, Karen, who was an art critic.
 His nephew, Karen Khachaturian, was also a composer.

+Health and death

 In early October 1965, Khachaturian was briefly admitted into a hospital in Geneva after a heart attack.
 He died in Moscow on 1 May 1978, after a long illness, just short of his 75th birthday.
 He was buried at the Komitas Pantheon in Yerevan on 6 May, next to other distinguished Armenians.

-In 1968 New York Post music critic Harriett Johnson characterized Khachaturian as "sturdy, stocky and youthful."
-In Testimony, attributed by Solomon Volkov to Dmitri Shostakovich, the author wrote: "Meeting Khachaturian means, first of all, eating a good, filling meal, drinking with pleasure, and chatting about this and that.
-That's why, if I have the time, I never turn down a meeting with him."
-Shostakovich described his outlook as "a basically optimistic, life-asserting view of our reality."
-While the German conductor Kurt Masur, who met him several times, said Khachaturian was "sometimes an uncomfortable person."

 Views

-Khachaturian was an atheist.
-When asked about his visit to the Vatican, Khachaturian has been quoted as having said: "I'm an atheist, but I'm a son of the [Armenian] people who were the first to officially adopt Christianity and thus visiting the Vatican was my duty."

-Khachaturian always remained enthusiastic about communism.
+Khachaturian was reportedly an atheist and remained enthusiastic about communism.
 Jeffrey Adams argues that he was a "loyal Communist ideologue" who was "devoted to making art relevant to the common worker."
-He wrote: "the October Revolution fundamentally changed my whole life and, if I have really grown into a serious artist, then I am indebted only to the people and the Soviet Government.
-To this people is dedicated my entire conscious life, as is all my creative work."
+Khachaturian wrote: "the October Revolution fundamentally changed my whole life and, if I have really grown into a serious artist, then I am indebted only to the people and the Soviet Government."

 Khachaturian denied any censorship of his music in the Soviet Union and when asked about 1948 purges, he said: "Well, they thought my music was too loud, I did write for 15 trumpets and even Stokowski decided against our doing that music when he found out the instrumentation.
 But I wouldn't change it.
 The composer must stick to his conception."

 In January 1971, Khachaturian, along with Shostakovich, Igor Moiseyev, Maya Plisetskaya called on President Richard Nixon to free Angela Davis.
 In 1973 he joined eleven Soviet composers in condemning the nuclear physicist and dissident Andrei Sakharov after he met with Western correspondents.